UNSC Expected To Vote On Gaza Ceasefire Tuesday, As US Again Threatens Veto - UrduPoint

 UNSC Expected To Vote On Gaza Ceasefire Tuesday, As US Again Threatens Veto

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 18th Feb, 2024) The UN Security Council is expected to vote on Tuesday on Algeria's campaign for an immediate humanitarian ceasefire in Israel's deadly war against Gaza, although the United States again appeared set to block it.
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 18th Feb, 2024) The United Nations Security Council (UNSC) is expected to vote Tuesday on an Algerian resolution for an immediate humanitarian ceasefire in Israel's deadly war against Gaza, although the United States again appeared set to block it.

 Algeria, the only Arab member of the Council, circulated an initial draft resolution more than two weeks ago.
 But U.S. Ambassador to the U.N.
 Linda Thomas-Greenfield lost no time to say that the Algerian move could jeopardize "sensitive negotiations" aimed at brokering a pause in the war.